 Full Mouth Dental Reconstruction in Lima Lloyd Hannis|All-on-four, All-on-six, dental implants, Full Mouth Dental Reconstruction, lima dentist

-These issues can cause mild or chronic pain in the entire mouth.
+Consequently, these issues can cause mild or chronic pain in the entire mouth.
 Here, we will explain about two options for full mouth dental reconstruction:

-First, there is an approach to remove all the remaining teeth, place dental implants and later have a bridge of new teeth is installed to complete the treatment.
+This approach includes removing all remaining teeth and dental implants placement.
+Later, a bridge of new teeth is installed to complete the treatment.
 This is called an all-on-four or all-on-six procedure because the new teeth are supported by either four or six dental implants.

 Here’s an image as reference:

 Replacing a full arch of teeth with dental implants is a delicate procedure.
 This often requires a number of complementary treatments such as teeth extractions, bone graft, tissue regeneration, plasma, plus a series of dental implants that act as anchors for the new teeth.